Reversal Ordered

 1

-Fire vs. Police Encryption
+Fire vs. police encryption

-Fire and EMS services have fundamentally different transparency needs than law enforcement.
+Fire and EMS services have different transparency needs than law enforcement.
 Push for separate policies that keep fire communications open.

 2

-Leadership Matters
+Leadership matters

 Chief Fennessy's personal decision to prioritize transparency shows that individual leaders can make a difference.
 Cultivate champions within fire leadership.